SpaceODY/PRVE/README.md

 NOT COMPTATABLE WITH: Any other RSS/RO visual mod for RSS planets (RSSVE,EVO,RVE,RVE-64k,etc.)

+# INSTALLATION

+Go to the releases page and continue there

 # SYSTEM REQUIRMENTS

 PRVE has been created with a rig of these properties: